keithrbennett/keithrbennett.github.io/_drafts/rexe.md

 -c  --clear_options        Clear all previous command line options specified up to now -h, --help                 Print help and exit
--i, --input_mode MODE      Mode with which to handle input (i.e. what `self` will be in your code):
+-l, --load RUBY_FILE(S)    Ruby file(s) to load, comma separated, or ! to clear -m, --input_mode MODE      Mode with which to handle input (i.e. what `self` will be in your code):
-                             -il  line mode; each line is ingested as a separate string -ie  enumerator mode
+                             -ml  line mode; each line is ingested as a separate string -me  enumerator mode
-                             -ib  big string mode; all lines combined into single multiline string -in  (default) no input mode; no special handling of input; self is not input -l, --load RUBY_FILE(S)    Ruby file(s) to load, comma separated, or ! to clear -n, --[no-]noop            Do not execute the code (useful with -v); see note (1) below -o, --output_mode MODE     Output formatting mode (puts is default):
+                             -mb  big string mode; all lines combined into single multiline string -mn  (default) no input mode; no special handling of input; self is not input -n, --[no-]noop            Do not execute the code (useful with -v); see note (1) below -o, --output_mode MODE     Output formatting mode (puts is default):
                              -oi  Inspect